crmne/paolino.me/_posts/2025-07-08-async-ruby-is-the-future.md

 ---
 layout: post
 title: "Async Ruby is the Future (of LLM Communication)"
-date: 2025-07-14
+date: 2025-07-08
 description: "How Ruby's async ecosystem transforms resource-intensive LLM applications into efficient, scalable systems -- without rewriting your codebase."
 tags: [Ruby, Async, LLM, AI, Rails, Concurrency, Performance, Falcon]
-image: /images/async-ruby-llm.png
+image: /images/async.webp
 ---

 After a decade as an ML engineer immersed in Python's async ecosystem, returning to Ruby felt like stepping back in time.
 Where was the async revolution?
 Why was everyone still using threads for everything?
 SolidQueue, Sidekiq, GoodJob -- all thread-based.
-Even the newer solutions defaulted to the same concurrency model.
+Even newer solutions defaulted to the same concurrency model.

 Coming from Python, where the entire community had reorganized around `asyncio`, this seemed bizarre.
 FastAPI replaced Flask.
 Every library spawned an async twin.
 The transformation was total and necessary.

-Then I built [RubyLLM](https://github.com/crmne/ruby_llm) and discovered something that changed everything: _LLM communication is async Ruby's killer app_.
+Then, building [RubyLLM][] and [Chat with Work][], I noticed that _LLM communication is async Ruby's killer app_.
 The unique demands of streaming AI responses -- long-lived connections, token-by-token delivery, thousands of concurrent conversations -- expose exactly why async matters.

-But here's the plot twist: once I understood Ruby's approach to async, I realized it's actually *superior* to Python's.
+Here's when it got exciting: once I understood Ruby's approach to async, I realized it's actually *superior* to Python's.
 While Python forced everyone to rewrite their entire stack, Ruby quietly built something better.
 Your existing code just works.
 No syntax changes.
 No library migrations.
 Just better performance when you need it.

-The async ecosystem that Samuel Williams and others have been building for years suddenly makes perfect sense.
+The async ecosystem that [Samuel Williams][] and others have been building for years suddenly makes perfect sense.
 We just needed the right use case to see it.

 ## Understanding Concurrency: Threads vs Async